SigmazGFX/freedv_ptt/README.md

 Start the sBitx radio software and allow it to display the waterfall Invoke the application with the FreeDV_PTT desktop icon.

-Please make sure to click the settings button and enter your callsign before transmitting.
+Please make sure to click the settings button and enter your callsign.